shinnn/node-read-glob/README.md

 *callback*: `Function`
 Return: `Object` (instance of [`glob.Glob`](https://github.com/isaacs/node-glob#class-globglob) class)

-It is similar to [fs.readFile].
-The only deference is that it takes a glob pattern as its first argument.

 #### options

 The option object will be directly passed to [glob] and [fs.readFile], or the encoding string sets the encoding of [fs.readFile].